Fenn’s, Whixall and Bettisfield Mosses are a major store of carbon, thus helping to fight the climate crisis.

 Sphagnum moss is the major building block of peat.
 Peat, in turn, is a huge carbon store, helping to fight the climate crisis.
 You can read more about Sphagnum here.

 One of the rarest bog plants, the moss Dicranum undulatum, commonly called Waved Fork-moss, has been found on several sites on the Marches Mosses, which encompasses Fenn’s, Whixall and Bettisfield Mosses.

-Robert Duff, Natural England Project Manager for the Marches Mosses, explains: “It’s a sign of a thriving, healthy, high-quality bog.
+Robert Duff, Natural England Project Manager for the Mosses BogLIFE Project, explains: “It’s a sign of a thriving, healthy, high-quality bog.
 The recent results are a milestone in ongoing efforts to restore favourable conditions across the whole of Fenn’s, Whixall and Bettisfield Mosses.”

 You can read the entire story here.

 In 2016, Shropshire Wildlife Trust bought the scrapyard that had been on the peat for around 60 years.
 Since purchasing the site, Shropshire Wildlife Trust has cleared the scrapyard and is regenerating the site.
 This regeneration will help to store carbon, an asset in the fight against climate change.
 You can read more about the work in these news stories:

 Highest Rainfall in Thirty Years During 2019

-Records indicate that 2019 had the highest amount of rainfall in 30 years on the Marches Mosses – 1080 cm (425 inches).
+Records indicate that 2019 had the highest amount of rainfall in 30 years on the Mosses – 1080 cm (425 inches).
 The changes at Fenn’s and Whixall Mosses, where huge variations in rainfall put more pressure on the rare, specialist bog plants that are basis for the ecosystem’s sustainability.